ibrahimceyisakar/hotel-analyzer-dashboard/README.md

-# Hotel Analyzer Dashboard
+# Hotel Finder Dashboard

 A Streamlit-based interactive dashboard for analyzing and visualizing hotel data in Istanbul, Turkey.
 This dashboard is part of the [Hotel Finder](https://github.com/ibrahimceyisakar/hotel-finder/) project, which scrapes hotel data from obilet.com, analyzes it for value metrics, and visualizes the results.

 ## Features